-What Is Venture Capital (VC)?
+What Is Venture Capital image.

 Venture capital (VC) plays a pivotal role in the startup ecosystem, providing vital financial support to promising businesses with high growth potential.
 It refers to a form of private equity financing that is typically provided by high-net-worth individuals, institutional investors, or specialized firms, known as venture capital firms.

-Throughout this guide, we’ll explore the basics of venture capital, including how VC firms operate, the different stages of funding, and the process of securing investment.
-Whether you're an entrepreneur seeking funding or an investor looking for promising ventures, this guide will equip you with the knowledge and strategies necessary for success.
+Throughout this guide, we’ll explore the basics of venture capital funds, including how VC firms operate, the different stages of funding, and the process of securing investment.
+Whether you’re an entrepreneur seeking funding or an investor looking for promising ventures, this guide will equip you with the knowledge and strategies necessary for success.

 Venture Capital 101